How to prepare for and recover from hurricanes

 Check your home insurance policy to ensure it's valid and that you understand what is covered.
 Most standard policies cover damage caused by flying debris, falling trees, and high winds, but many don't cover flooding—a significant problem during hurricanes.
 Consider purchasing flood insurance if you live in a hurricane-prone region.

 You may also like: How weather has shaped human history

 #11.
 Learn how to turn off your home's gas, water, and electricity

-Local officials might warn residents to turn off their utilities ahead of a hurricane to prevent gas leaks and dangerous explosions.
+Local officials might warn residents to turn off their utilities before a hurricane to prevent gas leaks and dangerous explosions.
 Make sure you know how to turn off your gas, water, and electric lines.

 #12.
 Clear out gutters and outdoor drains

 If stormwater has nowhere to go, it will back up into your home.
 Remove debris and clogs from rain gutters and other drains to keep water moving and limit the potential for flooding.